SpeedyWeather/SpeedyWeather.jl/docs/src/how_to_run_speedy.md

 3. [`PrimitiveDryModel`](@ref primitive_equation_model) for the 3D primitive equations without humidity, and
 4. [`PrimitiveWetModel`](@ref primitive_equation_model) for the 3D primitive equations with humidity.

-Overall, all above-mentioned models areare kept quite similar, but there are still fundamental differences arising from the different equations.
+Overall, all above-mentioned models are kept quite similar, but there are still fundamental differences arising from the different equations.
 For example, the barotropic and shallow water models do not have any physical parameterizations.
 Conceptually you construct these different models with